benstaniford/sample-flask-project/scripts/README.md

 # Scripts Directory

-This directory contains automation scripts for docker-snap development and deployment.
+This directory contains automation scripts for Flask application development and deployment.

 ## Scripts Overview